Byron Katie: Teachings

-Katie's experience, as described in her book Loving What Is, is that all suffering is caused by believing our stressful thoughts.
-This, she says, puts people into painful positions that lead to suffering, as she recognized to be the case with herself.
+Katie's experience, as described in her book Loving What Is, is that individual suffering is caused by believing one's distressful thoughts.
+She says that believing one's distressful thoughts puts one into painful positions that lead to suffering, which she recognized to be the case with herself.
 Through self-inquiry, she describes how a different, less-known capacity of the mind can end this suffering.
+Katie's method of self-inquiry aims to free individuals from the suffering caused by their thoughts and beliefs.
+It encourages a level of self-awareness and liberation from patterns of thinking that contribute to one's suffering and unhappiness.

+Her books comprehensively introduce her method, including detailed discussions of how each step is conducted and examples from real-life sessions.
+The self-inquiring Work method can also be applied to issues of love and relationships.